TinkerStorm/validate/README.md

 }
 ```

 At the end of it all, this first working version probably took around 3 or 4 hours (including testing and minor patches).
-The code beor

 ## Credit